 Measures to minimise impacts on freshwater pearl mussels

-Measures to minimise impacts on freshwater pearl mussels should follow a hierarchy of avoidance and mitigation:
+Measures to minimise impacts on freshwater pearl mussels should follow a hierarchy of avoidance and mitigation (there are no tried and tested compensatory/enhancement measures for offsetting impacts on freshwater pearl mussels):

 Avoidance